Stop doing POCs. Start having a process that proves confidence.

 When you get into a bake-off just to show your software can connect, process data, or send notifications, you’re not proving capability - you’re proving you’ve lost control of the sales narrative.

-Here’s the truth: The real purpose of a POC is to help a prospect validate that your solution delivers business impact - not that it executes code correctly.
+Here’s the truth: The real purpose of a POC is to help a prospect validate he can trust you and that your solution delivers business impact - not that it executes code correctly.

 If your buyer still wants to “test the tech,” it’s rarely because they doubt the product.
 It’s because they doubt you’ve understood their world well enough to guarantee an outcome.